NG-ZORRO/ng-zorro-antd/components/back-top/doc/index.en-US.md

 cover: https://gw.alipayobjects.com/zos/alicdn/tJZ5jbTwX/BackTop.svg
 ---

 * Note: This component will be removed later.
-Please go to the FloatButton component and use `<nz-float-button-top></nz-float-button-top>`
+Please use `<nz-float-button-top></nz-float-button-top>` in the FloatButton component.

 `nz-back-top` makes it easy to go back to the top of the page.